iss000/oricOpenLibrary/lib-romident/README.md

 # lib-romident

-Library for ROM indentification using known crc32.
+Library for ROM identification using known crc32.

 Any updates are highly appreciated.